-HOUSTON - Snow in Houston doesn't happen every winter, but it does happen.
-In fact, since the blizzard of 1895, it has snowed 38 times in Houston.
+HOUSTON, Texas - Snow in Houston doesn't happen every winter, but it does happen.
+In fact, since 1881, it has snowed 94 times in Houston.

 The mother of all snows came on Valentine's Day in 1895.
-Houston was hit with 20 inches of snow on the 14th and 15th of February.
+Houston was hit with 20 inches of snow on Feb.
+14 and 15.
 The snow didn't just fall in Houston.
 It was a massive storm that dropped snow from Tampico, Mexico to Pensacola, Florida and set records in New Orleans and Alabama.

 It would be more than 30 years before Houston saw a decent amount of snow again.
-In 1929, on December 21-22, 2.5 inches of snow fell.
+In 1929, 2.5 inches of snow fell on Dec.
+21-22.

 Snow storm in Houston 1960

 It snowed seven times in the 1980s, with the most snow coming on Dec.
 22, 1989, with 1.7 inches.

 Houston's new record for earliest snow fall of the season is now Nov.
 13, 2018.